lowliet64/binary-assembly-converter/README.md

 ### How to use:

-1 - Download and install the Python3 interpreter oon your system.
+1 - Download and install the Python3 interpreter on your system.

 2 - Insert the 32bit instrunctions on the "entrada.txt" file (one per line)